-To begin reproducing it as part of the area under the floor we first enlarged it and printed it, then we could begin to trace and sew.
+To begin reproducing it as part of the area under the floor we first enlarged the image of the sampler by printing it, we then laid it out in the front drawing room at The Regency Twn House in Hove and were able to trace it before beginning to sew.

 Graphics credit to Alexandra McKellar

-For the design of the front of the chalked floor, in front of this map, I looked back at references in the texts such as that above.
-I picked up on some of the highlighted and other areas of the description and began looking to incorporate mythical beasts, mermaids and arabesque patterns.
-The idea of sea creatures seemed especially pertinent for the area afore the map I'd planned as they were often to be found in illustrations of the globe swimming around the edges of continents, I began with mermaids such as found on this site:
+For the design of the front of the chalked floor, in front of this map, I looked at references in the texts shown above.
+I picked up on some of the highlighted and other areas of the descriptions and thereby began looking to incorporate mythical beasts, mermaids and arabesque patterns.
+The idea of sea creatures seemed especially pertinent for the area around the embroidered map of the globe, such beasts were often to be found on illustrations of the globe, swimming around the edges of continents, I began with mermaids such as found on this site: